ecronix/react-most-wanted/README.md

 Check this out:

-- It is built with CRA and even if you use this Starter Kit your CRA scripts will work properly.
-You will be able to make every CRA update as if you have started with it.
+- It is built with CRA.
+Our Starter Kit is a CRA template and your CRA scripts will work as expected, such as taking all CRA updates.
 We don't eject anyone from CRA :smile:.
-- It is based on our [rmw-shell](packages/rmw-shell) library which keeps your project up to date when we make bugfixes or add new features.
+- It is based on our [rmw-shell](packages/rmw-shell) library that keeps your project up to date when we make bugfixes or add new features.
 It is like a `shell` for your project where the hard work is already done for you.
 - There is a simple script to start a fresh project without forking anything `npx create-react-app test-app --scripts-version rmw-react-scripts`.
-- It has all "MOST WANTED" features built in.
-That is where the name comes from :wink: We will come to the features bit a little bit later.
+- It has all "MOST WANTED" features built in (see below).
+That is where the name comes from! :wink:
 - It is customizable.
-- It uses Firebase :smile:.
+- It uses Firebase. :smile:
-- It is a Best Practice Project PWA (Progressive Web Application).
+- It is a Best Practice Project for creating a PWA (Progressive Web Application).
-- You will love it once you start using it :smile:.
+- You will love it once you start using it. :smile:

 ## What are those "Most Wanted" features?